 The general steps to a phased migration are as follows:

-- Add M3 dependency alongside M2 dependency.
+- Add the M3 dependency alongside the M2 dependency.

-- Add M3 version(s) of your app's theme(s) alongside M2 version(s) of your app's theme(s).
+- Add the M3 versions of your app's themes alongside the M2 versions of your app's themes.

-- Once fully migrated, remove the M2 version(s) of your app's theme(s).
+- Once fully migrated, remove the M2 versions of your app's themes.

-- Remove M2 dependency.
+- Remove the M2 dependency.

 Dependencies